drewstopherlee/plex-docs/docs/plex/introduction.md

 Plex is just a collection of software encompassing servers and clients.
 Plex itself is perfectly legal.

 You can use Plex to stream content anywhere *without* worrying about copyright notices or the need to use a VPN or other means to hide your traffic.

+## How does all of this stuff work?

+I run multiple servers from my home that provides Plex, Overseerr, and all of the backend services that help everything download and process smoothly.
+If you want more information on the logistics of my setup, you can check out the (Additional Info (for nerds) page)[/info-for-nerds]